Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 I pasted the entire content of this matrix below so you can have a look, you will see that every element of this matrix has a single bit set to 1, and bits that are all sets at a position of `0 % 4` for that matter.

-Okay let's take a look at the `shifter`. it is initialized to `0x3c` and is used to shift the `board`, before keeping only the lowest weight hex-digit with the `& 0xf`.
+Okay let's take a look at the `shifter`.
+It is initialized to `0x3c` and is used to shift the `board`, before keeping only the lowest weight hex-digit with the `& 0xf`.
 The hex digit is then compared against the byte we fetched from our state.
 If they differ, we basically skip this loop, decrementing the `shifter`